Laury Windley of Lindy Shopper fame asked on fb today:

 We’ve seen changes in gender performance in the wider community since the 1990s and 2000s.
 There’s generally a greater emphasis on ‘strong’ bodies and muscle tone in mainstream media – women as well as men are into weights and resistance training in a new way.
 But at the same time, the more androgynous stylings of the 90s has given way to hyper-gendered styles today.

-As Cierra says in that Obsidian Tea piece, this is not only about gender, but also about race, and as Shelby suggests, class.
+As Grey Armstrong says in that Obsidian Tea piece, this is not only about gender, but also about race, and as Shelby suggests, class.
 There’s a definite body type favoured by mainstream white culture, but also by lindy hop culture (which is after all a microcosm of the wider society).

 Long, lean legs and buttocks, narrow busts and chests, long torsoes, long straight hair, etc etc etc.